How to Choose an Ecommerce Niche: Your Path to Profit

 Brainstorm Interests & Passions

 Begin by listing topics you're genuinely interested in or have expertise in.
-This personal connection will fuel your dedication and make market research more engaging.
+This foundation makes the journey more enjoyable and sustainable.

 2